adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 ---
 layout: post
-title:  "Beware of single page applications"
+title:  "Single page applications"
 date:   2014-10-01 09:00:01
 categories: js
 ---

 Single page applications are *supposed* to 'provide a more fluid user experience' [0](#ref0) but beware of the following fatal pitfalls:

 ## Fast back

+> Back should be quick; users don’t expect data to have changed much.

+> When a user presses the browser’s back button they expect the change to happen quickly and for the page to be in a similar state to how it was last time they saw it.

+> In the traditional web model the browser will typically be able use a cached version of the page and linked resources.

+> In a naive implementation of a SPA hitting back will do the same thing as clicking a link, resulting in a server request, additional latency, and possibly visual data changes.

 Browsers can store previously visited pages in the cache which means when the user clicks back the page is loaded quickly.
 SPAs don't have this.
 There will need to be a way to store and retrieve pages from a cache - memory, local storage?
 Additionally faux navigation hangs off pushState or hashchange and in either situation it will need to differentiate between a user changing the URL via clicking a link, changing the URL manually or  hitting back/forward.